Eddie Mottau

-Eddie Mottau (born December 10, 1943) is an American guitarist.
-His career has included membership in the duo Two Guys from Boston, The Bait Shop, Bo Grumpus, Jolliver Arkansaw, and Noel Paul Stookey of Peter, Paul and Mary.
-He was a sought after session musician in New York and LA. session work for Jackie DeShannon, Stookey, John Lennon, Yoko Ono, and David Peel, Felix Pappalardi and Creation.
+Eddie Mottau (December 10, 1943 – November 3, 2024) was an American guitarist, song writer and record producer.
+His career has included membership in the duo Two Guys from Boston, The Bait Shop, Bo Grumpus, and Jolliver Arkansaw.
+He previously worked as a sought-after session musician in New York and Los Angeles, with artists such as Creation, Jackie DeShannon, John Lennon, Yoko Ono, Felix Pappalardi, David Peel, and Paul Stookey.